 IMPORTANT: Turn the trimmer potentiometer all the way ANTI-clockwise, BEFORE applying power to the board.
 Please see section "PA bias set-up" below.
-The photograph (right) shows R5 in the correct ANTI-clockwise position.
+The photograph (right) shows R5 in the mid position.
+In the correct completely ANTI-clockwise position, the "472" text will be to the right side, next to the Q1 position.

-Solder wire jumpers as shown in the photograph and diagram below, depending on your requirements.
+8) Solder wire jumpers as shown in the photograph and diagram below, depending on your requirements.